The Spark that inspired this podcast

 I've been writing songs since I first learned to play guitar - it just seemed like a natural extension of playing music.
 My songwriting started developing more in high school, after I ditched my electric guitar and junior high rock band and let the influences of Grand Funk Railroad yield to those of James Taylor and Dan Fogelberg.
 Thankfully my friends liked what they heard and guitar playing and songwriting became my favorite forms of expression.
 Eventually starting a business and raising a family took over most of my time and music became secondary.
 For a while.

 Fast forward to my 40s when I once again picked up an electric guitar and started playing with some talented local friends, and a whole new world re-opened.
 I wrote, and performed with my band, songs in blues, rock, 'island vibe' styles, and again, people responded well.
 OK, fast forward again.
 Now I'm in my 60s and have been active in the music scene west of Boston for twenty years, performing, organizing events, and hosting open mics.
 I was urged to attend Ellis Paul's New England Songwriting Retreat in 2018, and haven't looked back.
-Thanks to that experience, and continued mentoring by Ellis and a very supportive musical community, my songwriting has only gotten richer and at 62 I released my first full length album of original music.
+Thanks to that experience, and continued mentoring by Ellis and a very supportive musical community, my songwriting has only gotten richer and at 62 I released my first full length album of original music, followed a year later by a second album under the band name Sway Island (both on Spotify and Apple Music).
 It's an honor to consider myself a 'composer', and it's a total blast to be able to discuss something I truly love with such talented, honest, and insightful people.

 Thanks for listening!